njall/linkr/README.md

 Setup the database `rake db:setup`

+And begin the server using `rails s`

-And away you go at `localhost:3000`
+And away you go, by visiting `http://localhost:3000`

 ## Testing

-Comprehensive tests using rspec.
-Run with `$ rspec`
+Comprehensive tests are available in the `spec` folder.
+They can be run using the command `rspec`

 ## Contributions

 Are welcome.
-Please make pull requests or issues.
+Please make pull requests or issues

 ## Licence